dylanviyar/Google-Analytics-Case-Study/Bellabeat Case Study.md

 1. Utilize the relationship between sleep and activity!
 Bellabeat can incorporate a sleep tracker or a sleep notification system to ensure that users are getting the most optimal amount of sleep to promote smart device usage
 2. Understand when users want to exercise.
 Our respondents were the most active during the weekdays, so have the smart device continously remind and reinforce user's preexisting habits
 3. At the same time, try to build new exercise habits!
-We know that users are not as inclined to exercise on the weekends, so subtles notifications on the weekends to encourage activity could envoke more usage from Bellabeat consumers
+We know that users are not as inclined to exercise on the weekends, so subtle notifications on the weekends to encourage activity could envoke more usage from Bellabeat consumers
 4. With all these features, Bellabeat can market their smart device as a product the helps users stay healthy and expand their fitness goals through data driven recommendations

 ---